taylorflatt/windows-shutdown-timer/README.md

 # Windows Shutdown Timer
 A basic Windows shutdown timer.
 I use this personally but it is available for anyone to use.

-Note: This is still a WIP so the release will change fairly rapidly for the next few days (12/28/16).
+**Note**: This is still a WIP so the release will change fairly rapidly for the next few days (12/28/16).
 Until I add an update option, check back here for the most updated version.

 ## Function